vahidk/hypered/README.md

 - `iterations` (int, optional): The number of iterations to run the optimization.
 - `kernel` (str, optional): The type of kernel to use in the Gaussian process model.
 Defaults to "RBF".
 - `kernel_scale` (float, optional): The scale of the kernel.
 Defaults to 1.0.
 - `acquisition_fn` (str, optional): The type of acquisition function to use.
-Defaults to "EI".
+Defaults to "UCB".
 - `optimizer_restarts` (int, optional): The number of restarts for the optimizer.
 Defaults to 5.
 - `seed` (int, optional): The random seed for reproducibility.
 - `cwd` (str, optional): The current working directory for the subprocess.